marvinkome/stark-cms/client/README.md

 The root folder will container `assets` folder which will contain all images and files used in mulitple components

+## Page route structure

+The `pages/index.js` file contains the top level routes.
+This includes;

+-   `/login` - the login page for the dashboard and the main site
+-   `/admin` - the main wrapper for the dashboard this page has it sub-views;
+    -   `/` - this renders the dashboard page
+    -   `/posts` - this renders the posts pages
+-   `/` - this page is for the main site.
+This page will be used to render the main website

 ## TODO - Add more documentation